astappiev/thumbnailator/README.md

 # Thumbnailator - A file preview generator

-Will generate a file preview (gif, jpg or png) of about 450 different document formats, with minimum codebase.
+Will generate a file preview (jpg, png or webp) of about 450 different document formats, with minimum codebase.

 ## Installation